 What is Azure AD entitlement management?
-(Preview)

-Azure Active Directory (Azure AD) entitlement management can help you manage access to groups, applications, and SharePoint Online sites for internal users and also users outside your organization who need access to those resources.
+Azure AD entitlement management can help you more efficiently manage access to groups, applications, and SharePoint Online sites for internal users, and also for users outside your organization who need access to those resources.

 Why use entitlement management?

 - Users may not know what access they should have, and even if they do, they may have difficulty locating the right individuals to approve their access

 - Once users find and receive access to a resource, they may hold on to access longer than is required for business purposes